June 15, 2021

 Trans individuals typically encounter specific challenges in addition to those cisgender members of the LGBTQ+ community face.
 Laws are being passed that limit or in some cases criminalize what medical care is available for transfolk, and many of these new laws are specifically targeting trans and gender non-conforming youth.
 Regulations are being passed concerning whether they can participate in sports, what bathrooms they can and can’t use, and preventing youth from accessing lifesaving medical care.
 Additionally, transfolk run the highest risk of both violence and suicide for people who identify under the Pride umbrella.
 Beyond these headline-making pieces of legislation, everyday obstacles can cause impacts that most cisgender people never deal with.

-Grey Hardy, a veteran Cox employee, was invited to speak about his experience transitioning within a corporate environment and living openly as a transgender man for a Pride month event at a top credit reporting agency.
+One veteran Cox employee was invited to speak about his experience transitioning within a corporate environment and living openly as a transgender man for a Pride month event at a top credit reporting agency.
 During his talk, he shared that his credit score dropped when he changed his name and he was denied a car loan.

 This triggered the credit bureau to look at how a full name change may impact a person’s credit.
 The research determined that name changes were causing issues for trans individuals.
 The bureau took the learnings and created policy, guidelines, and internal whitepapers around how to help transgender people deal with their credit during and after transitioning.